Qualis/www-qual-is/_posts/my-macos-setup.md

   url: "/assets/blog/categories/engineering.png"
 ---

-## Make Your macOS Setup Testable and Repeatable

 For quite some time, I have been using [Ansible](https://www.ansible.com/) to manage my **macOS** setup.
 Automating your OS configuration ensures a **consistent, repeatable, and testable** environment, whether you're setting up a new Mac or maintaining an existing one.
 This guide walks you through my approach and how you can adapt it for your needs.

 ## Why Automate Your macOS Setup?